apeunit/contracts-library/README.md

 # aepp-contracts-library

-Reverse proxy for a public facing sophia compiler that stores the source code of the contracts beein compiled
+Reverse proxy for a public facing sophia compiler that stores the source code of the contracts being compiled.

-## Schema
+## Database

-The following is the database schema:
+The app requires a PostgreSQL database, the following is the database schema:

 ```
 DROP TABLE IF EXISTS "public"."contracts";
--- This script only contains the table creation statements and does not fully represent the table in the database.
-It's still missing: indices, triggers.
-Do not use it as a backup.

 -- Table Definition
 CREATE TABLE "public"."contracts" (